d-murphy/nysdrillteams/README.md

 * add extra zeroes to time (FE) e.g. 7.5 to 7.50
 * running orders are in the 100s?
 * find way to ID parades.
-* times, points are getting 'NULL' strings instead of NULL
-* cache the big 8 for every hour (check other places for cacheing, total points)
-* considering select columns for some requests
-* handle cursor for getFilteredRuns
-* aws to save images

-### Ideas
-* index on tournamentId (convert to numeric?)?
-* Most points scored in year, circuit, sanctioned

-### Finished:
-* error handling in controllers
-* query db for last old_id and save on class
-* getSeasons - agg query on tournaments
-* total points